dickermoshe/path_provider_ffi/README.md

 ## Testing

 `path_provider_ffi` uses the same tests as the original `path_provider` plugin as well as comparison tests to ensure that the results are the same.
 The tests are run on all platforms using the `flutter_test` package.

+Tests are ran on [RunsOn](https://runs-on.com/), an awesome open source github runner alternative.